SignalFlagZ/sd-civitai-browser/README.md

 - Show the ***Early Access*** period of models

 ## Versions
+### v1.15
+- Subfolders under the type folder can now be set in Settings \([How to set it up](https://github.com/SignalFlagZ/sd-webui-civbrowser/wiki/How-to-set-up-subfolders-for-model-storage-%5Bv1.15.0-and-above%5D)\)
 ### v1.14
 - Support search term history
   - Term history length is changeable in Settings